A two-parameter deformation of the gamma function, associated functions, and some related inequalities: Abstract

 \section{Abstract}

 In this paper, we introduce a new two-parameter deformation of the Gamma function that generalizes some existing Gamma-type functions in the literature.
-We study properties of this function and associated Beta, Psi and Zeta functions.
-We also prove some inequalities for the corresponding Beta function and Polygamma functions.
+We study properties of this function that depend on the parameters.
+We also prove some inequalities for the corresponding beta function and polygamma functions.